× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Description.
 This weapon becomes awash in flame at the user’s command, shedding bright light in a 3m radius and dim light for an extra 3m, and dealing an extra 1d6 burn damage with each strike.

 Higher Levels.
-At 3rd level, this weapon deals 2d6 burn damage on every strike and sheds 6m of bright and dim light.
-At 4th level, it deals 3d6 burn damage and sheds 10m of bright and dim light.
-As an artifact, it deals 4d8 extra burn damage and sheds 15m of bright and dim light.
+At 3rd level, this weapon deals an extra 2d6 burn damage on every strike and sheds 6m of bright and dim light.
+At 4th level, it deals an extra 3d6 burn damage and sheds 10m of bright and dim light.
+As an artifact, it deals 4d8 extra burn damage and sheds 20m of bright and dim light.

 Aetherite.
 Any.

 Description.
-This enchant has 5 Mana at its disposal and can use that Mana to cast spells from the Elemancer spell list of the same type of Aetherite that was used to make it, with an Elemancy proficiency of 2.
-At the GM’s discretion, it may regain all of its expended Mana at midnight every day, or it may be a single-use item.
+This enchant has 5 Mana at its disposal and can use that Mana to cast spells with an Arcane Power proficiency of 2 or the user's Arcane Power proficiency, whichever is higher; which spells it is able to cast is up to the GM.
+Also at the GM’s discretion, it may regain all of its expended Mana at midnight every day, or it may be a single-use item.
 The user knows which it is when they attune to it.

 Higher Levels.
-At 3rd level, it has 10 Mana at its disposal and an Elemancy proficiency of 3; at 4th level, 17 Mana and 4 proficiency; as an artifact, it has 25 Mana stored within it and an Elemancy proficiency of 5.
+At 3rd level, it has 10 Mana at its disposal and an Arcane Power proficiency of 3; at 4th level, 20 Mana and 4 proficiency; as an artifact, it has 30 Mana stored within it and an Arcane Power proficiency of 6.